 The Indian government had, for many years, offered scholarships to students of Indian origin in foreign countries who elected to major in Indian Literature or Indian History.
 Rohit, like many others, had taken advantage.

-They watched a jalebi wala, THE Jalebi Wala, at the famous stall known to generations of Indians for pumping out the very best of the hot, pretzeled bright orange sugar treats oozing with syrup.
-A stick-thin tanned man wearing a tight turban leaned over a pan of oil.
-It was shallow and wide as the round red plastic sleds Rohit had grown up riding down the snowy hills of Lake Tahoe.
-As he watched, Rohit imagined himself alternated between squeezing the sugary mixture from a pastry bag into the bubbling oil and fishing out cooked sweets from the pan.
+They watched a jalebi wala, the jalebi wala, at the famous stall known to generations of Indians for pumping out the very best of the hot, pretzeled, bright orange sugar treats oozing with syrup.
+A stick-thin, tanned man wearing a tight turban leaned over a pan of oil.
+It was as shallow and wide as the round red plastic sleds Rohit had grown up riding down the snowy hills of Lake Tahoe.
+As he watched, Rohit imagined himself alternating between squeezing the sugary mixture from a pastry bag into the bubbling oil and fishing out cooked sweets from the pan.
 His brow beaded with sweat, his face hidden in clouds of smoke rising from the oil.

 “That can’t be healthy,” Rohit whispered.